Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

 \end{assumption}

-It is easy to find examples where Assumption \ref{assump:4} is satisfied but $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} >1,$ or where $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} <1$ but Assumption \ref{assump:4} is not satisfied.
-The following remark shows that MFG$_{\mathrm T}$ can be contractive and Assumption \ref{assump:4} can be satisfied while $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} >1$ too.
-This observation is important, as we will show that when MFG$_{\mathrm T}$ are contractive and Assumption \ref{assump:4} is satisfied, they must necessarily converge to an infinite-horizon non-stationary MFE, which in turn will imply its uniqueness.
+\begin{remark} It is easy to find examples where Assumption \ref{assump:4} is satisfied but $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} >1,$ or where $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} <1$ but Assumption \ref{assump:4} is not satisfied.
+This remark shows that MFG$_{\mathrm T}$ can be contractive {for all $T \in \mathbb N$} and Assumption \ref{assump:4} can be satisfied while $\bar K + \frac{\bar LK_1}{\rho(1-\beta)} >1$, i.e., contraction condition fails in the infinite-horizon setting (Theorem \ref{prop:2}).
+This observation is important, as {we will demonstrate} that when MFG$_{\mathrm T}$ are contractive {for all $T \in \mathbb N$} and Assumption \ref{assump:4} is satisfied, finite horizon MFE necessarily converge to an infinite-horizon non-stationary MFE as $T \to \infty$, which in turn will imply the uniqueness of infinite-horizon non-stationary MFE.
 Under our assumptions, the existence of an infinite-horizon non-stationary MFE follows from \cite[Theorem 3.3]{SaBaRaSIAM}.